Jinya-Su/Jinya-Su.github.io/_pages/Prospective.md

  * If you do not receive my response within a week, perhaps you have randomly sent me your documents without even checking my profile.

 5. **Can I still apply without contacting you?**

 Yes, you can although this is not encouraged.
-I will carefully review your application if you name me as the potential supervisor and a decision will follow regarding further steps.

 6. **What are my minimum entry requirements?**